hunkaracar/devill-Offline-Hash-Crack/README.md

 ## Installation

-To install SiGloG, follow these steps:
+To install devill, follow these steps:

 1. **Download the devill source code from the [GitHub repository](https://github.com/hunkaracar).**

 2. **Navigate to the directory where you downloaded the source code using the terminal:**

-3. **Compile SiGloG using the following command:**
+3. **Compile devill using the following command:**

 ## Setup